Niall Mackenzie: Career

 Mackenzie, who hails from Fankerton, near Denny, Stirlingshire; won the British Superbike Championship three times from 1996 to 1998 with the Rob McElnea-run Yamaha team, and the British 250cc and 350cc titles twice earlier in his career.
-He had a long career in the Grand Prix motorcycle racing circuit, debuting in 1984 in the 250cc class.
-He moved up to the 500cc class in 1986 on a Suzuki before spells on Honda and Yamaha motorcycles.
-He was 4th in the championship in 1990, and finished in the top 10 in the championship on five other occasions.
+He had a long career in the Grand Prix motorcycle racing circuit, debuting in in the 250cc class.
+He moved up to the 500cc class in on a Suzuki before spells on Honda and Yamaha motorcycles.
+He was fourth in the championship in 1990, and finished in the top-ten in the championship on five other occasions.
 His final racing season was the 2000 British Superbike series, although he did a farewell one-off at Knockhill in 2001 and stood in for the injured Yukio Kagayama at Donington Park in 2003.

 Honda CRX Challenge

-In 1991, Mackenzie briefly tried his luck in car racing, driving the #1 Celebrity car at Knockhill in that year's Honda CRX Challenge.
+In 1991, Mackenzie briefly competed in car racing, driving the #1 Celebrity car at Knockhill in that year's Honda CRX Challenge.
 In a rain-affected race, he was punted off at the first corner and his comeback drive was halted when he slid off at the last corner and slammed into the tyre barrier.